pittar/cloud-native-guides/getting-started-che.md

 ![Eclipse Che Workspace]({% image_path bootstrap-che-create-workspace.png %})

-Click on **Open in IDE** to open the workspace and then on the **Start** button to start the workspace for use, if it hasn't started automatically.
+Click on **OPEN** to open the workspace and then on the **Start** button to start the workspace for use, if it hasn't started automatically.

 ![Eclipse Che Workspace]({% image_path bootstrap-che-start-workspace.png %})